-We have the pleasure to present to you the Program of the International Conference on Information and Digital Technologies (IDT 2023).
-IDT 2023 provides a forum for the presentation and discussion of scientific contributions covering the theories and methods in the field of information and digital technologies, and their application to a wide range of industrial, civil, and social sectors and problem areas.
+The International Conference on Information and Digital Technologies (IDT 2023) provides a forum for the presentation and discussion of scientific contributions covering the theories and methods in the field of information and digital technologies, and their application to a wide range of industrial, civil, and social sectors and problem areas.
 IDT 2023 is also an opportunity for researchers, practitioners, academics, and engineers to meet, exchange ideas, and gain insights from each other.
 IDT 2023 offers a multidisciplinary platform to address information systems' technological, societal, and financial aspects.